The train reaches a height of 16,640 feet (5,069 metres).

 At 5,069 metres Tanggula railway station has entered the Guinness Book of World Records for being the highest railway station in the world.
 Trains to Lhasa usually only stop here for a few minutes but it’s possible to get out and stretch your legs briefly.

 Why take the Train to Lhasa?

 Here at thetripgoeson we are all about overland travel.
-Not only is it ecological and economical, but in this case it’s preferable to flying as it helps acclimatization.
-If you fly from sea level straight to Lhasa you risk altitude sickness because your body hasn’t had time to adjust.
+Not only is it ecological and economical, but in this case it’s preferable to flying as it helps acclimatization (though only very marginally).
+If you fly from sea-level straight to Lhasa you are at higher risk of developing acute mountain sickness because your body hasn’t had time to adjust.

 To visit Tibet you will need to book onto a tour as independent travel is not possible in the region.
 I used Experience Tibet and was very happy with their service.
 The Tibet tour was reasonably priced and the guides knowledgeable, helpful and friendly.

-All tour packages should include a Tibet Travel Permit and you will need this to board the train (copies are accepted but if you fly you will need the original).
+All tour packages will include a Tibet Travel Permit and you will need this to board the train (copies are accepted but if you fly you will need the original).